Librarika/manual/docs/circulations.md

 To use this functionality, please follow the below steps:

 * Please go to the `Dashboard -> Circulations -> Circulations` section.
-* In the top corner of circulations page you can see a `Filter by ASN or ISBN` input box.
-Enter accession number or ISBN of the item in that box.
+* In the top corner of circulations page you can see a `Filter by ASN or ISBN or Member No` input box.
+Enter accession number or isbn or member no of the item in that box.

 	![Filter circulations form](img/circulations-filter-form.png)